 Since we tend to go to an amusement park at least once a week, I just have a bag in my car that’s our “amusement park” bag.
 And that bag has pretty much the same things in it at all time.

-Visiting amusement parks this year is a bit different than in the past but our packing list is still pretty similar with the exception of adding masks and wipes.
+Visiting amusement parks this year right now is a bit different than in the past but our packing list is still pretty similar with the exception of adding masks (where required) and wipes.

 You can see many of this year specific items in the ultimate Disney packing list!